elisekosm/react-side-project/README.md

 - Create and develop a React app
 - Make API calls in a React app
 - Material UI package
+- GitHub actions CI checks on a PR

 ## Available Scripts